Skip to content

 In this case it was decided to try with sublimated paper.
 This reference was described above in Linette Manuel's work.
 In theory, the heat of the printing bed allows the color of the paper to be transferred to the filament.
 For the test, we worked with transparent TPU filament.

 I chose my own illustration and printed it on sublimated paper.
 The paper had to be fixed on the print bed so that it could be printed on.
-For this, the ribbon works quite well.
+For this, tape works quite well.

 The parameters are the same as in the first case, and since what is required is to capture the image of the paper, the design to work with this ideally should have the bottom layer solid, or with a fairly dense infill.
 It is important to highlight that we can make combinations in the applications, and complement with another technique, for example in a test I included a pause in the printing to place fabric.
 After printing, we peel off the paper with the print and remove the paper.
 In some cases it remained stuck, but with water the paper is easily removed from the filament.
 The result is quite colorful and offers several possibilities.